paezha/covid19-environmental-correlates/README.md

 ## Abstract

-The novel SARS-CoV2 has disrupted health systems and the economy and public health interventions to slow its spread have been costly.
+The novel SARS-CoV2 has disrupted health systems and the economy, and public health interventions to slow its spread have been costly.
 How and when to ease restrictions to movement hinges in part on whether SARS-CoV2 will display seasonality due to variations in temperature,